A short-term roadmap can be found from the in-game menu.

 The easiest and most direct way is to post it in the #suggestions channel over at the official Reentry Discord group.
 I'm active there, and we have a team of Test Pilots who registers and handles suggestions and feedback.
 Posting the log file also helps.

 I'm currently on a journey towards Reentry 1.0.
-The plan for 1.0 is to have the core features of the Mercury, Gemini, CSM and the LM spacecrafts covered, and that they have a stable implementation.
+The plan for 1.0 is to have the core features of the Mercury, Gemini, CSM and the LM spacecrafts covered, meaning the main systems needed to perform a gamified lunar landing missing.
 Each of the modules will have a dedicated Academy and a dedicated campaign used to challenge what you have learned.
 You can read more about this in the Roadmap and in the Early Access section below.
-After 1.0, the goal is to improve the existing spacecrafts while also expaning the Reentry Universe with new crafts, add more content, and hopefully multiplayer modes and Virtual Reality support.
+After 1.0, the goal is to improve the existing spacecraft while also expanding the Reentry Universe with new crafts, add more content, and hopefully multiplayer modes and Virtual Reality support.
 These additions might be added directly to the core of the sim, or as optional DLCs.

 Having my own implementation of the Space Should would be a dream come true.
 My initial vision was to have support for the Space Shuttle, however Project Mercury, Gemini, the CSM, and the LM has received most of the focus before the 1.0 milestone has been reached.
 There are a few really good Space Shuttle simulators out there, and I recommend you to check them out!